An introduction to the categorical p-adic Langlands program: Background on category theory

 We will use Lemma~\ref{lem: left orthogonal is cocomplete} to define the subcategory $\langle X\rangle$ of~$\cC$ generated by~$X$.
 Before doing so, we find it useful to consider the following more general situation.
-Let $F: \cC \to \cD$ be a fully faithful and cocontinuous functor between cocomplete stable infinity categories.
-By Lemma~\ref{lem:compact objects}~(1), the functor $F$ admits a right adjoint $G: \cD \to \cC$.
-Let $\cA\subseteq \cD$ denote the kernel of~$G$, and let $\cB \subseteq \cD$ denote the essential image of~$F$; these are both thick full subcategories of~$\cD$.
+Let $F: \cC \to \cD$ be a fully faithful and continuous functor between cocomplete stable $\infty$-categories.
+By Lemma~\ref{lem:compact objects}, the functor $F$ admits a right adjoint $G: \cD \to \cC$.
+Let $\cA\subseteq \cD$ denote the kernel of~$G$, and let $\cB \subseteq \cD$ denote the essential image of~$F$.
+These are both stable sub-$\infty$-categories of~$\cD$.

 \begin{lemma} In the preceding situation we have the following statements. \begin{enumerate} \item $F$ induces an equivalence $\cC \iso \cB$. \item $G$ induces an equivalence $\cD/\cA \iso \cC$. \item The composite $\cB \subseteq \cD \to \cD/\cA$ is an equivalence. \item $\cB$ is closed under the formation of colimits in~$\cD$. \item $\cA = \cB^{\perp}$. \item $\cB = {}^{\perp}\cA$. \end{enumerate} \end{lemma} \begin{proof} (1) follows from the very definition of~$\cB$ as the essential image of~$F$, together with the assumption that $F$ is fully faithful.
-To prove~(2), note first that by the definition of~$\cA$ as the kernel of~$G$, the functor $G$ induces a functor $\cD/\cA \to \cC.$ Since the unit of adjunction $\id_{\cC} \iso GF$ is an equivalence (by full faithfulness of~$F$), we deduce that this induced functor is indeed an equivalence.
-(3) is a reformulation, using~(1) and~(2), of the fact that $GF \iso \id_{\cC}$.
-(4) follows from the fact that $F$ is cocontinuous.
+To prove~(2), note first that by the definition of~$\cA$ as the kernel of~$G$, the functor $G$ induces a functor $\cD/\cA \to \cC.$ Since the unit of adjunction $\id_{\cC} \iso GF$ is an equivalence (by full faithfulness of~$F$), and the counit is an equivalence modulo~$\cA$ (i.e.\ gives an equivalence $GFG\iso G$) we deduce that this induced functor is indeed an equivalence.
+(3) is a reformulation, using~(1) and~(2), of the fact that $\id_{\cC} \iso GF$.
+(4) follows from the fact that $F$ is continuous.